Shetty-Anush/precision-converters-firmware/doc/sphinx/source/projects/ad4080_iio/ad4080_iio.rst

 ===============
-Jumper Settings
+Solder Bridge and Jumper Settings
 ===============

-**SDP-K1/Nucleo-H563ZI:**
+**Nucleo-H563ZI:**

+SB70 solder bridge should be in the 'ON' state (i.e. place a small amount of solder paste between the two pads to be bridged).

-Connect the VIO_ADJUST jumper on the SDP-K1 / JP4 jumper on Nucleo-H563ZI board to 3.3V position
+Connect the VIO_ADJUST jumper on the Nucleo-H563ZI board to 3.3V position to drive Nucleo-H563ZI GPIOs at 3.3V.

+**SDP-K1:**
-to drive SDP-K1/Nucleo-H563ZI GPIOs at 3.3V.
+Connect the VIO_ADJUST jumper on the SDP-K1 to 3.3V position to drive SDP-K1 GPIOs at 3.3V.

 **EVAL-AD4080:**